gridscale/gscloud/README.md

 $ sudo gscloud manpage /usr/local/share/man/man1/
 ```

-## Development
+## Contributing

 Please create an [issue](https://github.com/gridscale/gscloud/issues) if you have questions, want to start a discussion, or want to start work on something.

 [Pull requests](https://github.com/gridscale/gscloud/pulls) are always welcome.
 Make sure to create an issue first to signal others that you are working on something.
-Also make sure to take a look at the [Development Notes](development.md).
+Also make sure to take a look at the [Development Notes](docs/development.md).

 Have fun!